MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md

 There are many scenarios where sharing the entire app to the meeting stage isn't as useful as sharing specific parts of the app:

-1. For a brainstorming or whiteboard app, a user may want to share a specific board in a meeting versus the entire app with all the boards.
+1. For a brainstorming or whiteboard app, a user might want to share a specific board in a meeting versus the entire app with all the boards.

-1. For a medical app, a doctor may want to share just the X-Ray on the screen with the patient versus sharing the entire app with all the patients records or results and so on.
+1. For a medical app, a doctor might want to share just the X-Ray on the screen with the patient versus sharing the entire app with all the patients records or results and so on.

-1. A user may want to share content from a single content provider at a time (for example, YouTube) versus sharing an entire video catalog onto stage.
+1. A user might want to share content from a single content provider at a time (for example, YouTube) versus sharing an entire video catalog onto stage.

 To help users in such scenarios, we released APIs within the Microsoft Teams JavaScript client library (TeamsJS) that allow you to programmatically invoke share to stage for specific parts of the app from a button in the meeting side panel.